wavemaker/docs/learn/app-development/services/api-mock-server.md

 ### How it works in WaveMaker Studio

-Like an REST service, when you create a variable and bind it with widgets, the mocked API service produces dynamic data into widgets, giving the application a real feel with refreshed responses every time.
+Like any REST service, when you create a variable and bind it with widgets, the mocked API service produces dynamic data into widgets, giving the application a real feel with refreshed responses every time.

 :::note
 Currently, the hosted Mocked APIs expire in 24 hours, therefore, the dummy data gets removed from the app, throwing a 404 error.